Portal A Interactive

-Portal A is a digital content company that creates branded and original entertainment.
-Portal A was founded by three childhood friends, Nate Houghteling, Kai Hasson, and Zach Blume.
-Portal A is independently owned with offices in SoMa and Downtown Los Angeles.
+Portal A is a social video content company that creates brand and original entertainment.
+The company was founded in 2009 by three childhood friends, Nate Houghteling, Kai Hasson, and Zach Blume.
+As of 2024, Portal A is independently owned.

 In 2019, Portal A entered into a strategic partnership with Brent Montgomery and Jimmy Kimmel's Wheelhouse Entertainment, with Wheelhouse taking a minority stake in the company.

 Original Content

-Portal A's originals division is represented by WME.
 The studio created White Collar Brawler, an original digital series that ran for multiple seasons on TV with the Esquire Network.

 Portal A released Song Voyage, a comedy series shot in Asia following YouTube musical group The Gregory Brothers.
-The show was distributed by Disney's Maker Studios, and earned over 30 million views, including the viral “Chicken Attack” music video.
+The show was distributed by Disney's Maker Studios, and reached over 30 million views, including the viral "Chicken Attack" music video.

 The studio released One Shot on Youtube Red in February 2018, an unscripted special with WilldaBeast Adams on a journey to find the next underground dance star.

 Portal A developed and produced 5 Minutes From Home, a series starring Stephen Curry.
 The series received 6 million views over its first three episodes.
 Lyft sponsored the second season of 5 Minutes From Home.

 In 2018, Portal A announced State of Pride for YouTube Originals, a documentary feature film directed by Rob Epstein and Jeffrey Friedman.
 The film premiered at the opening night of South by Southwest and was named Best Documentary at the GLAAD Awards.

-In 2020, Portal A announced the scripted original series Action Royale with Snap, and released the 60-minute special Ultimate Home Championship with YouTube Originals.
+In 2020, Portal A announced the scripted original series Action Royale with Snapchat Originals, and released the 60-minute special Ultimate Home Championship with YouTube Originals.
+In 2023, Portal A released Level Up with Stephen Curry, an episodic series with Snapchat Originals.

+In 2023, Portal A announced Moonshots, a content fund for investing in independent projects with creators.
+In 2024, Portal A reported that they had allocated $1m in production and staff resources to over 20 Moonshots projects.